Classification of all constant solutions of ${\rm SU}(2)$ Yang-Mills equations with arbitrary current in pseudo-Euclidean space ${\mathbb R}^{p,q}$: The main ideas.

 Note that the matrix $\Sigma^A$ has at most one nonzero entry in each row.
 We must take $a=c$ in (\ref{eq}) and $b=k\neq a=c$ for Levi-Civita symbol to obtain nonzero summands.
 The product of two Levi-Civita symbols in (\ref{eq}) equals $-1$.
 We obtain the following expression

 Note that for each fixed $k$, we have the sum of $\pm$ squares of all elements of the matrix $\acute{\hat{A}}$ but not in the $k$-th column.
-Summands of identity blocks $I_{d}$ are reduced because of different signs.
+Summands from the identity blocks $I_{d}$ are reduced because of different signs.
 Thus we have no more than two summands in this sum for each pair $\nu$ and $k$.